pelican-eggs/eggs/game_eggs/steamcmd_servers/valheim/valheim_bepinex/README.md

 - Updated Doorstop configuration and BepInEx to allow to load unstripped DLLs without having to overwrite game DLLs.
 - Added scripts necessary to run both game and dedicated server on Linux machines

+## Automatic Mod Downloading
+Mods can be downloaded from modpacks automatically by entering the "dependency string" for the modpack from https://valheim.thunderstore.io/

 ## Server Ports

 | Port  | default |